 - Irrevocable : An irrevocable beneficiary designation can only be changed following a divorce, the death of the designated beneficiary, or if the designated beneficiary signs a waiver relinquishing their rights.

 You can change your designation as long as you respect the laws governing the designation of beneficiaries.

-In Quebec, if you designate your spouse as beneficiary, the designation can only be changed with your spouse's consent - unless the designation form specifies that the designation is "revocable."
+In Quebec, the designation of a spouse, excluding a common-law spouse, as a beneficiary is irrevocable unless you check indicate that the designation is 'revocable'.
+An irrevocable can only be changed with your spouse's consent - unless the designation form specifies that the designation is "revocable."